 If you have any further questions, please contact us on our Warm Home Discount mailbox, WHD@ofgem.gov.uk.

 For energy suppliers

-> Please note that each domestic supplier is required to notify us of the number of domestic consumers it has on the 31 December preceding the start of a scheme year.
-We contacted suppliers requesting this information in January – February 2019 for scheme year 9 of the scheme (1 April 2019 – 31 March 2020).
-We will contact suppliers in January – February 2020 with a view to establishing if you have obligations for scheme year 10.
+Please note that each domestic supplier is required to notify us of the number of domestic consumers it has on the 31 December preceding the start of a scheme year.
+We contacted suppliers requesting this information in January – February 2020 for scheme year 10 of the scheme (1 April 2020 – 31 March 2021).
+In the event of an extension to the scheme we will contact suppliers in Janiary-February 2021 with a view to establishing if you have obligations for Scheme Year 11.

-> We use that information to determine who is obligated and the size of their ‘non-core’ obligations.
+We use that information to determine who is obligated and the size of their ‘non-core’ obligations.